jon-jacky/Piety/host/README.md

 host
 ====

-Modules that invoke the host operating system.
+Modules that invoke commands of the host operating system.

 ### Files ###